 - A. COMPUTING TIME: In computing any period of time prescribed or allowed by these Rules, by Order of the Board, or by any applicable statute, the period shall begin on the first day following the day of the act, event, or event of default in question occurs, and shall conclude on the last day of that period, unless the last day falls on a Saturday, Sunday or legal holiday on which the District Office is closed, in which event the period runs until the end of the next day which is neither a Saturday, Sunday, nor a legal holiday on which the District Office is closed. - 1.
 TIME LIMIT: Applications, requests, or other papers or documents required or permitted to be filed with the District under these Rules or by law must be received for filing at the District Office within the time limit, if any, for such filing.
-The date of receipt and not the date of posting shall be determinative; - 2.
-SHOW CAUSE ORDERS AND COMPLAINTS: The Board, either on its own motion or upon receipt of sufficient written protest or complaint, may at any time, after due notice to all interested parties, cite any person(s) operating within the District to appear before it and require him to show cause why his operating authority or permit should not be suspended, canceled, revoked or otherwise restricted and or limited, for failure to comply with the Rules or Orders of the Board, or any relevant rule (s), regulation(s) or statute(s) of any local, state or federal governmental body of competent jurisdiction.
-The matter of evidence and all other procedural matters at any such hearing will be conducted in accordance with these Rules of procedure and practice; - 3.
+The date of receipt and not the date of posting shall be determinative. - 2.
+SHOW CAUSE ORDERS AND COMPLAINTS: The Board, either on its own motion or upon receipt of sufficient written complaint, may at any time, after due notice to all interested parties, cite the owner or operator of a well within the District to appear before the Board and require the owner or operator to show cause why a permit or other authorization should not be suspended, canceled, revoked or otherwise restricted and or limited, for failure to comply with the Rules or Orders of the Board, or any relevant rule (s), regulation(s) or statute(s) of any local, state or federal governmental body of competent jurisdiction.
+The Board may address the matter informally at a Board meeting, or as a contested case hearing, in which event issues of party status, evidence and all other procedural matters at the hearing will be determined in accordance with the contested case hearing provisions of these Rules. - 3.
 SAVINGS CLAUSE: If any section, sentence, paragraph, clause, or part of these Rules should be held or declared invalid for any reason by a final judgment of the courts of this state or of the United States, such decision or holding shall not affect the validity of the remaining portions of these Rules, and the Board does hereby declare that it would have adopted and promulgated such remaining portions of such Rules irrespective of the fact that any other sentence, section, paragraph, clause, or part thereof may be declared invalid. - 4.
 The Board shall have the right to revise or restructure, after due public notice, any portion of these Rules it deems necessary.

-Rule 33- Enforcement of Rules
+Rule 33 - Enforcement of Rules